Eroxl/Bit-Burner/README.md

 - [runScriptAll](src/runScriptAll.ts) - Run a script on all rooted servers
 - [botNet](src/botNet/runNet.ts) - Run a botnet on all rooted servers that targets a specific server
 - [buyServer](src/buyServer.ts) - Prompt the user for a server to buy and then buy it
+- [analyze-v2](src/analyze-v2.ts) - Analyze a server and print the results

 ## 📋 TODO
 - Development Features